inkscape/lib2geom/src/cython/report.md

 For rectangles, situations is almost identical as for intervals.
 GenericRect, return 2-tuples as a points, which is a bit of disadvantage, because adding tuples doesn't add element-wise, but append them one after another.
-It might be convenient to implement PyPoint overloading this funtionality.
+It might be convenient to implement PyPoint overloading this functionality.

 A bit problematic region is in comparing all the intervals and rectangles.
 Should every interval be comparable to every other type, Interval with